phileasdg/GridWorldAI/readme.md

 - an example of AI agent implemented to interact with these grid worlds, with adjustable personal utility bias, utility function, look ahear search, and start position.

-# HOW TO USE THIS PROGRAM
+# How to use this program:
 1) by editing this master program and adding your own AI implementation
 - create an environment object from the environment class and specify its size and whether it should be empty.
 - run the environment object's get started method - optional: specify in attributes the agent start position and whether